 R.E.
-10. Psychology

-R.E.
-111. Educational Psychology

-R.E.
-112. Educational Psychology

-R.E.
-117. Psychology of Childhood and Adolescence

-R.E.
-211. Educational Psychology

-R.E.
-213. Psychology of Learning in the School Subjects
+10. Psychology R.E.
+111. Educational Psychology R.E.
+112. Educational Psychology R.E.
+117. Psychology of Childhood and Adolescence R.E.
+211. Educational Psychology R.E.
+213. Psychology of Learning in the School Subjects R.E.
+214. College Teaching R.E.

-R.E.
 218. Seminar in Educational Psychology R.E.
-219. Seminar in Personnel Administration
+219. Seminar in Personnel Administration R.E.
+223. Seminar in Extension Teaching R.E.
+224. Program Planning in Extension Education R.E.
+228. Seminar in Child Guidance R.E.
+251. Educational Measurement R.E.
+253. Introduction to Educational Statistics R.E.
+254. Statistical Instruments in Education R.E.
+255. Use and Interpretation of Tests in Guidance and Personnel Administration R.E.
+282. Educational and Vocational Guidance R.E.
+283. Counseling Methods Psych.
+601. Educational Psychology Psych.
+607. Psychological Tests I Psych.
+608. Psychological Tests II Psych.
+618. Individual Differences Psych.
+675. Seminar in Human Development and Behavior Psych.
+680. Procedures in Clinical Child Guidance Int.
+Dept. 201-202.
+Human Growth and Development CD & FR 475.
+Family Life Education Related Courses in Other Fields: (See announcements in Psychology, Sociology, Zoology, Child Development and Family Relationships, Plant Breeding) Social Psychology Culture and Personality Social Anthropology Memory and Thinking Physiological Psychology of Physiological Psychology of the Senses Contemporary Psychology The Normal and the Abnormal Clinical Psychology Psychobiology Industrial Psychology Work, Fatigue and Efficiency Heredity and Eugenics Comparative Neurology The Individual and the The Individual and the Family Experience with Children Creative Play in Childhood Literature for Children Principles for Child Guidance Child Development Family Relationships and Personality Development Methods of Child Study Marriage Exceptional Children in the Family Participation in Nursery School Seminar in Child Guidance The Home and Family Life Research in Child Development and Family Relationships Seminar in The Family Delinquency and Crime Genetics The Field of Social Work Statistics EDUCATION AND MENTAL MEASUREMENT . . .
+The teacher, supervisor, guidance and personnel worker, and administrator all have frequent occasion to use measurements of various kinds.
+The data secured through the use of instruments of measurement must be systematically arranged, interpreted statistically, and often presented in graphical form for better understanding by boards and by the public.
+The offerings in this field are planned to meet the needs of such students.
+The school psychologist, the guidance and personnel worker, and the research worker need more training in this field than the teacher.
+Principal Courses in Education:

 R.E.
-223. Seminar in Extension Teaching
+251. Educational Measurement

 R.E.
-224. Program Planning in Extension Education

-R.E.
-228. Seminar in Child Guidance

-R.E.
-251. Educational Measurement R.E.
 253. Introduction to Educational Statistics

 R.E.
 254. Statistical Instruments in Education

 R.E.
 255. Use and Interpretation of Tests in Guidance and Personnel Administration

 R.E.
-282. Educational and Vocational Guidance

-R.E.
-283. Counseling Methods
+300. Special Studies

 Psych.
-601. Educational Psychology

-Psych.
 607. Psychological Tests I

 Psych.
-608. Psychological Tests II Psych.
-618. Individual Differences
+608. Psychological Tests II

-Psych.
-675. Seminar in Human Development and Behavior

-Psych.
-680. Procedures in Clinical Child Guidance

-Interdepartmental.
-201-202.
-Human Growth and Development

-C.D. & F.R.
-475. Family Life Education
+H.E.Ed.
+459. Evaluation in Home Economics Education

-Related Courses in Other Fields:4
+Related Courses in Other Fields:

-Social Psychology Culture and Personality Social Anthropology Memory and Thinking Physiological Psychology of the Senses Contemporary Psychology The Normal and the Abnormal Clinical Psychology Psychobiology Industrial Psychology Work, Fatigue and Efficiency Heredity and Eugenics Comparative Neurology The Individual and the Family

-^{}See the announcements of the Colleges of Arts and Sciences, Agriculture, and Home Economics, under Psychology, Zoology, Sociology, Plant Breeding, and Child Development and Family Relationships.

-Experience with Children

-Creative Play in Childhood

-Literature for Children

-Principles for Child Guidance

-Child Development

-Family Relationships and Personality

-Development

-Methods of Child Study

-Marriage

-Exceptional Children in the Family

-Participation in Nursery School Seminar in Child Guidance The Home and Family Life Research in Child Development and Family Relationships Seminar in the Family Delinquency and Crime Genetics The Field of Social Work Statistics

-EDUCATIONAL AND MENTAL MEASUREMENT . . .
-The teacher, supervisor, guidance and personnel worker, and administrator all have frequent occasion to use measurements of various kinds.
-The data secured through the use of instruments of measurement must be systematically arranged, interpreted statistically, and often presented in graphical form for better understanding by boards and by the public.
-The offerings in this field are planned to meet the needs of such students.
-The school psychologist, the guidance and personnel worker, and the research worker need more training in this field than does the teacher.

-Principal Courses in Education:

-R.E.
-251. Educational Measurement R.E.
-253. Introduction to Educational Statistics R.E.
-254. Statistical Instruments in Education R.E.
-255. Use and Interpretation of Tests in Guidance and Personnel Administration R.E.
-300. Special Studies Psych.
-607. Psychological Tests I Psych.
-608. Psychological Tests II H.E.
-Ed.
-459. Evaluation in Home Economics Education Related Courses in Other Fields:

-The following courses in Mathematics are not required but they are advised for the student who specializes in the statistical aspects of measurement: Mathematics for Students of Economics and Statistics, Statistics.
-EXTENSION EDUCATION . . .
-Many workers in Cooperative Extension Work in Agriculture and Home Economics have through the years supplemented their technical training with some courses in Education and related fields.
-The need for broader and more extended training of workers in extension education has come to be widely recognized.
+The following courses in Mathematics are not required but they are advised for the student who specializes in the statistical aspects of measurement: Mathematics for Students of Economics and Statistics Statistics EXTENSION EDUCATION . . .
+Many workers in Cooperative Extension Work in Agriculture and Home Economics have through the years supplemented their technical training with some courses in Education.
+The need for broader and more extended training of workers in Extension Education has come to be widely recognized.
 In recognition of this need, a program for graduate studies is now available for students of experience in this field.
 Because of the varied educational backgrounds of workers in this field, much flexibility is permitted in individual programs arranged in personal counseling with each student.

 Principal Courses in Education: